Tips for your guest seating plan at your wedding is a welcome gift when organising your wedding day guest seating plan.

-Wedding table planning is a logistical nightmare in the best of circumstances.
+Wedding guests seating planning is a logistical nightmare in the best of circumstances.
 World War II’s Dunkirk evacuation was perhaps easier to organise than some wedding table plans.

 Your wedding day should be the best day of your life – and not be one beset by trouble and strife.
 But if your background is less than straightforward than that could be what’s in store.

 The Card Gallery.com cites the Office for National Statistics who say that ‘since 1996, the number of unmarried parents bringing up children has doubled.
 When both the bride and bridegroom’s parents enjoy traditionally conventional marriages, there doesn’t tend to be any problems when it comes to deciding who sits at the top table at a wedding.
 However, things can be a little trickier when it comes to dealing with parents who are separated or divorced – especially if they have new partners.’

 It’s all too common for families to forget just whose wedding it is and start making demands on who sits where and with whom.